-This August 2007 album earned the ‘Best New Music’ stamp from Pitchfork, 9.0 out of 10 from Prefix Magazine, and widespread popularity from band listeners, old and new.
-A roots rock group formed between friends and birthed with the help of Austin’s musical nurture, Okkervil River’s edgy twang ebbs and flows as rapidly as does the spirit of any young adult.
-‘Unless It’s Kicks’ comes off almost like a warning, with lead singer Will Sheff closing the seasoned ballad by reminding listeners ‘not to turn off,’ or ‘believe in that lie.’
-Exactly which lie Sheff references here is unknown, but the effect is unwavering: he is telling the truth.
+This August 2007 album earned the Best New Music stamp from Pitchfork, 9.0 out of 10 from Prefix Magazine and widespread popularity from listeners old and new.
+A roots-rock group formed between friends and birthed with the help of Austin’s musical nurturing, Okkervil River’s edgy twang ebbs and flows as rapidly as does the spirit of any young adult.
+‘Unless It’s Kicks’ comes off almost like a warning, with lead singer Will Sheff closing the seasoned ballad by reminding listeners “not to turn off” or “believe in that lie.”
+Exactly which lie Sheff is referring to here is unknown, but the effect is unwavering: he is telling the truth.

 Roger Kynard “Roky” Erickson was born and raised in Austin.
 Named by Pitchfork as the “father of psychedelic rock,” Erickson created a new musical genre.
 His music embodies the ‘Keep Austin Weird’ slogan that pervades Texan culture.
 This 1966 classic by the Erickson and his band, the 13th Floor Elevators, is an album coated in creativity and ingenuity.

 The musical clout of Texas icon Willie Nelson stretches far and beyond the state.
 Shotgun Willie’s character, somewhat of a hippie-outlaw hybrid, defies conformity and promotes freedom.
 This also happens to be what Red Headed Stranger does best.
 A concept album, Red Headed Stranger traces the imaginary steps of a dangerous fugitive on the run – yet one who treks his way into the hearts and minds of the public nonetheless.
 This album stole a 183 out of 500 ranking in Rolling Stone’s ‘500 Greatest Albums of All Time’ article.